freshOS/Komponents-deprecated/README.md

 - Need to be able to implement it gradually in a n implementation
 - First rerender all on state change. is this dependent?
 - Diif algorithm ?
+- Explore how to handle navigation and VC presenting/pushing

+-- add references of objects for defered global layout.

+- how would we attach Gesture recognizers?
+- relayout/ refresh render/ but keep current selected field?

 ## Example